What is it?

 The Alloverse provides the infrastructure to build things like:

-- Virtual classrooms.
-The social XR aspect of the Alloverse allows students and teachers to come together in a space.
-The application platform aspect of the Alloverse allows a wide variety of educational software to run concurrently and collaboratively in this space.
+- Workshop places.
+The social XR aspect of the Alloverse allows teams and business educators to come together in a virtual space.
+The application platform aspect of the Alloverse allows a wide variety of educational software to run concurrently and collaboratively in the same place.

 - Collaborative construction.
 By building your CAD, fashion or art creation application on top of Alloverse APIs, the app is automatically collaborative.
 Multiple people can work on pieces together, and you could even run multiple creation apps in orchestration to see your full creation in one go.
 One app could be used to create a garment, while another to create the spaces in which it will be shown off; and they’d both run at the same time.